Microscopic Mechanism of Anyon Superconductivity Emerging from Fractional Chern Insulators: Microscopic lattice model

 We find the order parameter $\Delta_\text{CDW}$ to grow quickly near the critical point, consistent with a continuous transition; Fig.~\ref{fig:transition}(a).
 We remark that depending on the cylinder geometry, the FQH state may already weakly break translations due to a finite cylinder circumference. {This is, for instance, the case for the here considered $L_y=4$.
 Different geometries are discussed in Appendix~\ref{app:cylinders}}.

 Next, we {study the spin and charge correlation lengths when tuning across the critical point.
 We find the} density correlation length, corresponding to the charge sector $(Q, S_z)=(0,0)$, to diverge at the critical point as a function of the bond dimension.
-In contrast, the spin correlation length, $(Q, S_z)=(0,\hbar)$, remains finite and quickly converges with bond dimension; see Fig~\ref{fig:transition}(b).
+In contrast, the spin correlation length, $(Q, S_z)=(0,\hbar)$, remains finite and quickly converges with bond dimension; see Fig.~\ref{fig:transition}(b).
 This suggests a finite spin gap across the transition, consistent with the continuous transition discussed in Sec.~\ref{sec:Transition}.
 Furthermore, the ratio between the charge $(Q, S_z)=(2, 0)$ and charge $(Q, S_z)=(1,\hbar/2)$ correlation length peaks at the critical point, growing with bond dimension and are, in particular, larger than the trivial expectation of 1/2, which arises when the charge-2 correlations would be only inherited from charge-1 correlations; Fig.~\ref{fig:transition}(c).
-This behavior is expected when charge-2 excitations become energetically favorable compared to spinful charge-1 excitations.
+This behavior is expected when charge-2 excitations become energetically favorable compared to spinful charge-1 excitations. {We emphasize that the large spin gap in both the FCI and the semion crystal protects these phases against perturbations.
+Accordingly, we expect them to be stable beyond the $\mathrm{SU(2)}$ symmetric model Eq.~\eqref{eq:microscopic-model} considered here.
+Since the spin gap remains finite across the transition, we anticipate this stability to be inherited upon doping in the vicinity of the critical point.}

 All together, these tensor network results provide strong evidence that our model realizes a continuous transition from a $(\bar{1}\bar{1}2)$ FQH state to a semion crystal, with the spin gap remaining open {and with enhancement of Cooper pair correlations across the transition.
 We leave the examination of the finite doping state to future numerical work.}